 This is the privacy notice of the Jones Robinson Group, encompassing Jones Robinson Estate Agents Ltd trading as Jones Robinson, Martin Walker Estate Agents Ltd, trading as Jones Robinson incorporating Martin Walker and Jones Robinson (Didcot) Ltd trading as Church Robinson Estate Agents.
 In this document, "we" or "us" refers to Jones Robinson Estate Agents Ltd, Martin Walker Estate Agents Ltd and Jones Robinson (Didcot) Ltd.

-For the purpose of the Data Protection Act 2018 and the current EU General Data Protection Regulation (which has been kept in UK law as the UK GDPR), the data controllers are Jones Robinson Estate Agents Ltd, company number 3561984, Martin Walker Estate Agents Ltd, company number 06854647, and Jones Robinson (Didcot) Ltd, company number 05635680, all registered in England at 23 West Bar, Banbury, OX16 9SD and all are registered with the Information Commissioner’s Office.
+For the purpose of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), the data controllers are Jones Robinson Estate Agents Ltd, company number 3561984, Martin Walker Estate Agents Ltd, company number 06854647, and Jones Robinson (Didcot) Ltd, company number 05635680, all registered in England at 23 West Bar, Banbury, OX16 9SD and all are registered with the Information Commissioner’s Office.

 We are committed to ensuring that your privacy is protected and will treat all information held about you in accordance with this policy.
 We understand that all users of our website are quite rightly concerned to know that their data will not be used for any purpose unintended by them and will not accidentally fall into the hands of a third party.
 Our policy is both specific and strict.
 It complies with UK law.
 If you think our policy falls short of your expectations or that we are failing to abide by our policy, do please tell us.
 We regret that if there are one or more points below with which you are not happy, your only recourse is to leave our website immediately.
 Except as set out below, we do not share, or sell, or disclose to a third party, any personally identifiable information collected at this site.